ilariom/wildcat/README.md

 ##### Drawables
 These components are the ones that allow you to make something on the screen.
 There is a **Text** component that supports only TTFs for now, good old **Sprite**s to draw images, and **Crowd**s.
 These are collection of **[Sprite**, **Transform]** pairs (called **Spectator**s) useful for composing elements from multiple images.
 ### Pixel manipulators
-Some of the drawable elements can be accessed on a per-pixel base to modify the way they look. **Pixel manipulator**s works similarly as shaders, with the important exception that they process images via CPU rather than GPU.
+Some of the drawable elements can be accessed on a per-pixel basis to modify the way they look. **Pixel manipulator**s works similarly as shaders, with the important exception that they process images via CPU rather than GPU.
 This is the core concept of the software-side renderer of the engine.
 Their main advantages are:
 * Portability and efficiency, as they are written in C++ and compiled native
 * No bandwidth problems, as they not work through I/O
 * Highly expressive, as no restrictions apply to the possible computations